This page contains affiliate links. For more information please read my Disclosure Policy.

 - Slice lemons in half and squeeze into liquids.
 Then add lemon halves into the liquid as well.

 - Gently add chicken.
-Cover and refrigerate for at least 3 hours, up to 1 day.
+Cover and refrigerate for at least 3 hours, up to 1 day, turning the chicken at least once in the marinade.

-- Remove the chicken and allow to come up to room temperature as you heat your grill.
-Heat grill to 375°F.
+- Remove the marinating chicken and allow to come up to room temperature as you heat your grill.
+Heat grill to 375°F. (Can hold your hand above it, 5 inches away, for no longer than 5 seconds).

 - Remove chicken from marinade and place skin side down over direct for 5 minutes or until skin is crispy.